Ruby 2.5 introduces

 If the proposal were about adding new functionality I think it would be worth considering, but I'm against adding a new name for the sake of it.

-Updated by sos4nt (Stefan Schüßler) about 3 years ago phluid61 (Matthew Kerwin) wrote:
+Updated by sos4nt (Stefan Schüßler) over 3 years ago phluid61 (Matthew Kerwin) wrote: